JakeT23cool/overture/README.md

 - chat retrieval
 - error handling
 - move main UI to next.js
-- tune a model to provide Concise and human like responses.
+- tune a model to provide concise and human like responses.